coveo/source.coveo.com/_posts/2020-01-27-6-tips-to-help-you-design-a-good-people-search-experience.md

 When a user is searching for someone, it is likely that they are looking for someone within their area.
 While an oncologist from three states away might be a good fit for your user, it's more likely they will prefer to meet with an oncologist from the town closest to them.

-For this reason, you will likely want to implement a way to boost the people that are within their area, or to use a function to decide how many points to add.
+For this reason, you will likely want to implement a way to boost the people that are within their area, or to use a function to decide how many points to add based on the distance.

+Coveo supports both of these options, using [Ranking Functions](https://docs.coveo.com/en/1448/cloud-v2-developers/ranking-functions).
+The exact function you will want to integrate depends on your specific use case, as well as the data you are working with.

 Also note that you can add the option to sort by distance, bypassing relevance.
 While I don't believe this should be the default option, I think end users might appreciate having the option presented to them.

-Coveo supports both of these options, using [Ranking Functions](https://docs.coveo.com/en/1448/cloud-v2-developers/ranking-functions).
-The exact function you will want to integrate depends on your specific use case, as well as the data you are working with.

 ### 5. Consider Mixing Field Suggestions And Query Suggestions